-Low moisture availability at sowing stage adversely affects germination and seedling establishment.
-Considering the ongoing climate change as well as the gradual decline of available water resources, research efforts towards developing of drought tolerant germplasm is of paramount importance.
+Low moisture availability at sowing stage adversely affects germination and seedling establishment (Hassan et al., 2023a).
+Considering the ongoing climate change as well as the gradual decline of available water resources, research efforts towards developing of drought tolerant germplasm is of paramount importance (Khalil et al., 2022).
 Breeding for drought tolerance by evaluation of yield performance under water-deficit stress conditions in the field is a difficult procedure due to the difficulties both in terms of obtaining homogeneous stress conditions and identifying drought tolerant genotypes (Shaheen and Hood-Nowotny, 2005) is rather slow and laborious.
 As an alternative, Richards (1978) marked germination phase as the most sensitive stage in chickpea lifecycle and proposed that screening at this phase brings suitable genotype for drought tolerance.
 Further, seedling vigour index, which combines seed germination rate with seedling length is a suitable index for selecting drought tolerance at germination (Siahsar et al., 2010).
 In vitro screening finds an alternative method that is useful over the traditional approaches as it is reliable and time-effective.
-In this method, stress is induced through the use of osmotic solutions, among which Polyethylene glycol (PEG) has proven as potential source.
+In this method, stress is induced through the use of osmotic solutions, among which Polyethylene glycol (PEG) has proven as potential source (Hassan et al., 2023b).
 PEG is capable of imposing water stress by decreasing the osmotic potential without entering into the plant cells (Rai et al., 2011).
 The objective of this experiment was to study the effect of PEG-induced drought stress in germination and seedling vigour index as parameters for screening chickpea genotypes in selecting drought tolerance which could to be employed for breeding purposes or for commercial use.

 Materials and methodology

 The germination study conducted in seed unit laboratory, Department of seed science and technology, UAS, Dharwad.
 During (2021).
 The experimental application of poly ethylene glycol (PEG) has proven its ability to mimic drought stress conditions by generating osmotic stress, resulting in a decrease in plant water potential.
-In order to assess the response of chickpea genotypes across different PEG concentrations, twenty seven chickpea genotypes were characterized under four osmotic stress condition by subjecting the seeds of chickpea genotypes to polyethylene glycol treatments along with control Viz., 0% (Control) ,5% (-0.05 MPa),10% (-0.148 MPa),15% (-0.295 MPa) and 20% (-0.491 MPa).
+In order to assess the response of chickpea genotypes across different PEG concentrations, twenty-seven chickpea genotypes were characterized under four osmotic stress condition by subjecting the seeds of chickpea genotypes to polyethylene glycol treatments along with control Viz., 0% (Control) ,5% (-0.05 MPa),10% (-0.148 MPa),15% (-0.295 MPa) and 20% (-0.491 MPa).
 This experiment aids in analyzing the germination percentage and seedling growth behaviour of all the examined chickpea genotypes across various osmotic stress levels.
 Based on the performance displayed by these genotypes, fifteen specific chickpea genotypes were chosen for further field evaluation.
 The concentrations of PEG-6000 required to obtaining these values were determined by using the equation of Michel and Kaufmann (1973).
 The experiment was laid out in a completely randomized design (CRD) with two replications.

 Ψs = - (1.18 × 10–2) C - (1.18 × 10–4) C2 + (2.67 × 10–4) CT + (8.39 × 10–7) C2T,